LordGolias/antistasi/README.md

 The code was greatly simplified, cleaned, and reduced for DRY (e.g. for every 1 line added, 2 lines were deleted, I have +4 years experience as professional software developer).

+# Replacing Factions

+This version supports easy replacement of modded factions.
+Use the following steps:

+1. Duplicate the file `templates/AAF.sqf` (for independents), `templates/NATO.sqf` (for NATO) or `templates/CSAT.sqf` (for CSAT)
+2. Modify the existing fields with your units, vehicles and groups.
+3. In the `initVar.sqf`, when the files are compiled and called, add a condition to run your files when a condition is met.
+4. Load the game with the mod of that faction

+Essentially, our code will detect every unit from that faction, and populates the correct lists with the equipment (weapons, items, vests, etc.) that the units use.
+This way, you only need to focus on adding vehicles, groups and units; the rest is automatic.

+In the vanilla version, everything related to AAF is only defined in `templates/AAF.sqf`.

 # Debug tools

 In the debug window, run